Overview

 ART 401 Professional Practices

-This course is the Integrative Experience (IE) for all BFA studio majors.
-BFA in Art Education has separate requirements.
-Regardless of your choice to pursue a thesis project, all BFA studio candidates must take ART 401 Professional Practices.
-This course can be taken in either semester of your final year.
-401 will cover topics such as creating portfolios, writing applications and proposals for grants and residencies, researching exhibition opportunities, writing artist statements, etc. 401 will also include a student-led group show of enrolled students.
+Regardless of your choice to pursue a thesis project, all BFA Art & Design students must take ART 401 Professional Practices.
+ART 401 will cover topics such as creating portfolios and reels, writing applications and proposals for grants and residencies, researching exhibition and festival opportunities, writing artist statements, etc. ART 401 may also include a student-led group show or presentation of work by enrolled students.

-For students who are doing a thesis project, this means you will participate in the group show as part of 401 and your own thesis presentation.
+For students who are doing a thesis project, this means you will participate in the group show as part of ART 401 and your own thesis presentation.
 To avoid conflicts, the ART 401 group shows will be scheduled so they do not overlap with thesis presentations.
-Thesis students should note that 401 and 402 need not be taken at the same time, and should consider taking 401 in the semester before their thesis projects.
+Thesis students should note that ART 401 and ART 402 need not be taken at the same time, and should consider taking ART 401 in the semester before their thesis projects.

 ART 401 will not cover material or devote time directly related to individual thesis projects.
 Thesis projects are directed by thesis committees.